-Based on previous studies, unless existing ambient noise levels are very low and there are no structures that provide shielding, it is unusual for rail activity to have a significant impact at distances beyond 1,500 feet in New York City.
-Therefore, a detailed analysis, as described in Subsection 332.3, may be appropriate if the proposed project would:
+Based on previous studies, unless existing ambient to see levels are very two and there are no structures that provide shielding, it is unusual for train activity to have a significant impact at distances beyond 1,500 feet in New York City.
+Therefore, a detailed analysis, as disclosed in Subsection 332.3, may be appropriate if the proposed project would:

-- Be located within 1,500 feet of existing rail activity and have a direct line of sight to that rail facility; or - Add rail activity to existing or new rail lines within 1,500 feet of, and have a direct line of site to, a receptor.
+- Be located within 1,500 feet of existing train activity and have a direct line of sight to that train facility; or - Add train activity to exiting or new train line within 1,500 feet of, and have a direct line of site to, a receptor.